Eddington-based White Dog Donuts delivers sweet treats to Bangor, Midcoast businesses

 “I definitely did not want to do brick and mortar.
 I wanted something I could do out of my home,” said Benner, who built a certified commercial kitchen at his Eddington home, and also utilizes the commercial kitchen at the Unity Community Center when he has many Midcoast orders.
 “And with workplaces, it’s something where people can order as many as they want, and have them at work.
 Who doesn’t want to have donuts in the morning?”

 Benner currently offers 15 varieties of donuts, from classic flavors like Old-Fashioned and Chocolate Glazed, to Ginger, Lime Coconut and Wild Maine Blueberry.
-He’s tried to source ingredients many of his ingredients organically, including all the citrus and eggs, and uses fair-trade chocolates in the chocolate donuts.
+He’s tried to source many of his ingredients organically, including all the citrus and eggs, and uses fair-trade chocolates in the chocolate donuts.

-“I’ve been baking and cooking all my life, and it’s something I’ve always wanted to do as a business,” he said.
+“I’ve been baking and cooking all my life, and it’s something I’ve always wanted to do [as a business],” he said.

 Benner purposely crafted his donut recipe with an eye towards making a healthier donut.
-In addition to being baked, rather than fried, they contain no genetically modified ingredients or preservatives, and have fewer calories than most donuts from large national chains, with Benner even doing so far as to post comparative nutritional facts between White Dog Donuts and Dunkin’ Donuts.
+In addition to being baked, rather than fried, they contain no genetically modified ingredients or preservatives, and have fewer calories than most donuts from large national chains, with Benner even doing so far as to post on social media comparative nutritional facts between White Dog Donuts and Dunkin’ Donuts.
 The result is a more cake-style donut that’s still moist and crumbly, packed with flavor but not too sweet or heavy.

 “I wanted to make something you didn’t have to feel bad about eating,” said Benner.